Pheggas/Intro-Replacer/README.md

 With MkvMerge, this script is able to cut out the original intro part and replace it with dubbed one.
 You'll achieve to have dubbed intro + original lang rest of episodes.

+### Known issues
+- Filename with special characters.
+Special characters are always pain to deal with in Windows Batch...
+- Script is not well written with variable file and function file.
+This might or might not change.
+Depends on my interest in this script.

 ## Folder structure
 ```
 \temp